okeeffed/cheat-sheets/GraphQL/GraphQL.md

 3. Respond
 ```

-GraphQL is just one little part of the Express app/
+GraphQL is just one little part of the Express app.